Non-EU visitors can stay in the Schengen countries for maximum 90 days any 180 day period, but the calculation is not easy!

 Depending on each Member State, administrative and monetary penalties may also apply.

-The new Entry/Exit System (EES): over-stayers shall be automatically identified
+he new Entry/Exit System (EES): over-stayers shall be automatically identified

 The Entry/Exit System (EES) will be operational in 2022 (starting date to be confirmed).
 It is an automated IT system for registering travellers from third-countries, both short-stay visa holders and visa exempt travellers, each time they cross an EU external border.

-EES will replace the current system of manual stamping of passports, which does not allow a systematic detection of over-stayers (travellers who have exceeded the maximum duration of their authorised stay).
+EES will quickly replace the current system of manual stamping of passports, which does not allow a systematic detection of over-stayers (travellers who have exceeded the maximum duration of their authorised stay).

-EES will contribute to preventing irregular migration also identifying more efficiently over-stayers as well as cases of document and identity fraud.
+Furthermore, EES will contribute to preventing irregular migration also identifying more efficiently over-stayers as well as cases of document and identity fraud.